ICTMCG/U-VAP/README.md

 mkdir outputs
 ```
 Then download pre-trained models like [Stable Diffusion 1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5) under ```U-VAP/pretrained_models/```.
+The code for Textual Inversion has been updated.
 The code for SDXL will be updated soon.

 ### Setup of GPT